-When you homeschool, inevitably, you will come across topics you never really studied before.
-This is the perfect opportunity for you, as the mother and teacher, to deepen your knowledge!
-My children and I have delved into topics that I never really thought much about before – one of my twins has a fascination with birds, causing all of us to become avid bird watchers.
-Another has been obsessed with dinosaurs since he was 3, so I now know more abut dinosaurs than I ever thought I would!
+When you homeschool, inevitably, you will come across topics you never studied before.
+Or perhaps you glossed over them in public school, but really wished you could have spent more time on that topic.
+This is the perfect opportunity for you, as the parent and teacher, to deepen your knowledge!
+My children and I have delved into topics that I never really thought much about before.
+One of my twins had a fascination with birds, causing all of us to become avid bird watchers.
+Another was obsessed with dinosaurs from a young age.
+I now know more about dinosaurs than I ever thought I would!

 However, self-education doesn’t have to follow your child’s studies.
 If you have a particular interest, explore it!
-It’s good for our children to see us devoting some time to our own learning – it teaches them that learning never really ends.
-For example – I’ve always been fascinated with all things medieval and Tudor.
-Castles, kings and queens, intrigue, battles, I love it all.
-So, whenever I have free time, I read history, historical fiction and watch documentaries.
-Some of my favorite writers are Alison Weir, Philippa Gregory and Bernard Cornwell.
+It’s good for our children to see us devote some time to our own learning.
+It teaches them that learning never really ends.
+I have always been fascinated with all things medieval and Tudor England.
+Castles, royalty, political intrigue, battles, I love it all.
+Whenever I have free time, I read history, and historical fiction and watch documentaries.
+Some of my favorite writers are Alison Weir, Philippa Gregory, and Bernard Cornwell.

-Teaching my children has made me an avid reader, given me a good reason to delve into my interests, and taught me so many things I probably would have never learned otherwise.
+Teaching my children has made me even more of an avid reader.
+It has also given me a good reason to delve into my interests and has taught me so many things I probably would have never learned otherwise.